 Why Clean Green?

-Green Household Cleaning Supplies
+Which Are the Best Green Household Cleaning Products?

-Countertops/General cleaning: Method Multi-Surface (free of dyes and perfumes).
+Countertops/General Cleaning: Method Multi-Surface (free of dyes and perfumes).
 Cleans surface stains and leaves no streaks or film.

 Granite Countertops: Method Daily Granite.
 While the Method Multi-Surface cleans my granite countertops just fine, the Daily Granite cleaner leaves them shiny.
-If you are planning to entertain or have guests over and want your kitchen to sparkle, this product will help do the trick.
+If you are planning to entertain or have guests over and want your kitchen to sparkle, this product will do the trick.

 Stainless Steel: Method Stainless Steel.
 Similar to the granite cleaner, this stainless steel cleaner leaves my sink and appliances sparkling.

 Which Green Cleansers Work Best in the Bathroom?